bacalhau-project/examples/shared-cluster/README.md

 This project demonstrates how to explore the functionality of Bacalhau for shared files with security features.
 It includes a set of Python scripts and Bacalhau job configurations to help you understand and test various aspects of file sharing and security in a Bacalhau environment.

+## Common Security Issues Today

+One of the biggest challenges with particularly large data sources today is that the ability to interact with the data, even in a lightweight way, can result in significant security or bandwidth concerns.
+Ideally, there would be a way to provide a way for folks to interact from all over the world, without requiring significant increased exposure.
+That's what this solution provides.

 ## Directory Structure

 - `scripts/`: Contains Python scripts for different Bacalhau operations